laanp/Icarus_Mods_Separated/laanp-HalfCurvedStairs_Readme.md

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
-- Introduces new craftable curved stair pieces:
+- Introduces the following new craftable curved stair pieces:
   - Buildable Concrete Curved Half-Stairs - Crafted at the Cement Mixer or Advanced Masonry Bench, with (8) Variations
+  - Deployable Curved Half-Stair Railings - Reinforced Wood Curved Railings, crafted at the Carpentry bench or Electric Carpentry Bench, with (8) Variations
-  - Deployable Curved Reinforced Wood Railings - Crafted at the Carpentry bench or Electric Carpentry Bench, with (8) Variations
+  - Deployable Half-width Reinforced Wood Railings - Crafted at the Carpentry bench or Electric Carpentry Bench, with (2) Variations - Left and Right
-- Introduces (2) new Deployable Reinforced Wood Railing pieces - Available as new variants in the railing deployment radial selection wheel:
-  - Reinforced Wood Railing - Half (Left)
-  - Reinforced Wood Railing - Half (Right)

 ## Installation Details